RashimNarayanTiku/instagram/README.md

 # Instagram
-It is a fully functional Instagram clone made in Django (In progress)
+It is a fully functional Instagram clone made in Django (In progress).

+The frontend is made with Bootstrap, JS, CSS, HTML.

 ## Backend Stuff Done: